AJ-Goh/ajs-paradise-discord-bot/README.md

 - Added group cog: staff
   - Added slash command: application
     - Apply to be a part of the staff team in AJ's Paradise

+### VERSION 2.2.0 (19 JUNE 2024 1900 GMT)

+- Added slash command: request poll
+  - Requests a question for a daily poll in AJ's Paradise